linkerd/website/linkerd.io/content/2.11/tasks/upgrade.md

 ## Upgrade notice: stable-2.11.0

+The minimum Kubernetes version supported is `v1.17.0`.
 There are two breaking changes in the 2.11.0 release: pods in `ingress` no longer support non-HTTP traffic to meshed workloads; and the proxy no longer forwards traffic to ports that are bound only to localhost.
 Additionally, users of the multi-cluster extension will need to re-link their cluster after upgrading.

 ### Control plane changes